 What is the TEST program?

-TSE Early Start Training (TEST) is a new program that TSE is introducing this year that is catered towards students with little to no technical development/design experience.
-This includes, but is not limited to, students who come from disadvantaged backgrounds.
+The TSE Early Start Training (TEST) program provides students from underprivileged backgrounds who have little to no technical development/design experience with a first step into exploring software engineering and UI/UX design.
 TEST developers and designers will learn the fundamentals of their domain while working on beginner-level internal projects for TSE.

 What is TSE's recruitment process like?

 TSE recruits new members at the beginning of every Fall quarter.
 In 2019, we accepted a total of 31 members from 167 applicants.
 In 2020, we accepted a total of 29 members from 164 applicants.
 In 2021, we accepted a total of 30 members from 311 applicants.